vrbala/products-api/README.md

 ## Deployment
 The service is self-contained and can run in dockerize-env.
 It brings up
 1. postgres from a standard image with some sample data (in addition to those provided by `_sample` endpoint above
-2. single node kafka (built for this application and available in public domain now)
+2. single node kafka from image built for this application and available in [(public domain)](https://cloud.docker.com/u/balavr/repository/docker/balavr/kafka) now
 3. single node ultraboost and single instance powerboost (these have to be built and available in local.
 Instructions below on how to build them.)

 ### To build and run